-Zoi is the current World Champion in women's Snowboard Slopestyle, an Olympic bronze medallist in Snowboard Big Air, an X Games gold medallist in Snowboard Slopestyle and an X Games silver medallist in Snowboard Big Air.
+Zoi was the 2019 World Champion in women's Snowboard Slopestyle, the 2018 Olympic bronze medallist in Snowboard Big Air, a two-time X Games gold medallist in Snowboard Slopestyle (Aspen 2019/ Norway 2020) and an X Games silver medallist in Snowboard Big Air.
 She competed at the 2018 Olympic Winter Games in Pyeongchang where, at just 16 years old, she claimed NZ's first Olympic medal in 26 years.

 Disciplines: Slopestyle and Big Air